FelipeFLopes/openvino_course/README.md

 # Openvino Course

-Openvino course lectured at UFRN/Natal on summer 2020
+Openvino course lectured at UFRN/Natal on summer 2020 - A tarde

 ## Prerequisites
 * Git - [Download & Install Git](https://git-scm.com/downloads).
 OSX and Linux machines typically have this already installed.